kerwei/traffic/README.md

 timestsamp | start time of 15-minute intervals, in the following format: <hour>:<minute>, where hour ranges from 0 to 23 and minute is either one of (0, 15, 30, 45)
 demand | aggregated demand normalised to be in the range [0,1]

-## Implementation
+## Methodology
-The Hidden Markov Model, more commonly used for the part of speech tagging will be adapted for use in this project.
-The model is trained to recognized a time-demand level combination as a 'tag' and its corresponding demand at that point of time is considered to be the emitted, observable outcome.
-Given that the geography is also a big factor in predicting demands, the geohashes are mutually exclusive and therefore, for each of prediction needed to be made at a particular geohash, we will require the model to be trained on its historical data beforehand.
+The Hidden Markov Model (HMM), more commonly used for the part of speech tagging will be adapted for use in this project.
+For this project, the demand level at each time bucket for a given geohash is labeled 'H' if it is above the median value and 'L' otherwise.
+Each time bucket is also numbered from 12:00, T0.0 to 23:45 T95.0.
+Together with the label for the level of demand, a combination label (tags) is constructed such as 'T55.0L'.

+In part of speech tagging projects, the sequence of tags, together with their respective emission probabilities are combined to determine the likeliest tag that emits the observed word.
+For this project, the observed demand at each time is thought to be emitted by a combined time-demand tag.
+Therefore, to generate predictions for up to T + 5 periods ahead, the time-demand tags will be predicted first.
+Again, the HMM method is adapted to achieve this purpose by establishing that, for a given time-demand tag, the next-period time-demand tag is emitted with a calculated probability.
+For the training of the model, a 'forward_label' column is introduced, which is basically the combined time-demand label, shifted by 1 row.
+For example, for the label 'T55.0L', the next period demand level is the expected emission (either 'T56.0L' or 'T56.0H').
+Once, this is performed iteratively for 5 periods ahead, the emitted time-demand tags then produce the expected demand, for each time bucket up to T+5.

 ## Instructions
 1. Save the training dataset as 'training.csv' inside the data folder `data/`